dvsprouts/dvs_clk_rst_vip/README.md

 - The coverage model could be enabled/disabled and there are other knobs for clock, active_high, active_low, synchronous, and asynchronous coverage.

 - The coverage is only over the action, but it could be extended as needed.

+- For more information and help with how to integrate it, please write to support@dvsprouts.com